 - You run an ad on a social media website that is seen several times by a user, but never clicked.
 That user later visits your website, which includes a conversion tracking tag from the same social media website.
 This type of conversion is often referred to as a “view-through conversion.”
 Since the social media website does not have access to their third-party storage, they will not recognize the user as the same user that saw the advertisements on their website and the conversion will not be tracked.
 We expect that most view-through conversion tracking techniques will no longer work, including those offered by display networks.

 - You run an ad on a display network or social media website that is clicked by a user.
 That user lands on your website, which includes a conversion tracking tag from the same website that displayed your ad.
 This type of conversion is often referred to as a “click-through conversion.”
 Since the social media site or display network will not have access to their third-party storage, they will not recognize the user as the same user that saw the advertisements on their website and the conversion will not be tracked.
-We expect that this version of click-through conversion will no long work.
+We expect that this version of click-through conversion will no longer work.

 - You run an ad that appears on a social media website.
 A user clicks on your advertisement and is taken to a landing page that contains a conversion tracking tag from the third-party network.
 On the social media website, the network annotates the advertisement landing page URL with a query parameter that signals that the visit was the result of a click on an advertisement.
 On your website, the display network’s tag checks the URL query parameters and saves any ad tracking parameters to first-party storage.
 If a user later completes a conversion event, the network’s tag checks first-party storage to determine which click (or clicks) was responsible for the visit.
 We expect that click-through conversion implemented in this way will continue to work.